Sivasai897/Choose-Eat/README.md

-# ChooseEat
+# Choose to Eat
-In the era of information technology, humans tend to develop better and more convenient lifestyles.
-Wireless technology has already become an important application that is usually integrated into a wide range of devices and other technologies.
-The enhancements provided by the wireless technology give ease of control to the users.
+Humans tend to establish better and more comfortable lifestyles in the age of information technology.
+Wireless technology has already established itself as a critical component of a wide range of gadgets and other technologies.
+Users benefit from the benefits given by wireless technology because they have more control.

-Nowadays, almost all electronic devices are equipped with wireless technology.
-This fact shows the necessity and benefits provided by this technology.
-Therefore, we intend to develop an application which is called ChooseEat.
+Wireless technology is now present in practically all modern gadgets.
+This information demonstrates the technology's importance and benefits.
+As a result, we plan to create an application called ChooseEat.

-This application was written in Python using the Django framework to prepare an application that gives a realistic feel to users.

-To work upon the code, we used Visual Studio Code as a text editor and compiler.
+This application was created in Python using the Django framework to provide users with a genuine experience.We utilised Visual Studio Code as a text editor and compiler to work on the code.
 # What is ChooseEat
-The ChooseEat website allows users to order food from local restaurants or food cooperatives.
-As with ordering consumer goods online, many of these also allow customers to maintain accounts with them to make ordering easier in the future.
-A customer will search for a favorite restaurant, usually filtered via type of cuisine and choose from available items, and place the order.
+Users may order meals from local eateries or food cooperatives using the ChooseEat website.
+Many of these, like purchasing consumer products online, allow users to create accounts with them to make future ordering easier.
+A consumer will look for a preferred restaurant, generally categorised by cuisine, and then choose items from the menu before placing an order.
 # Anent
+ChooseEat's major goal is to keep track of food products, categories, customers, orders, and confirmations.
+It keeps track of all food items, payments, and confirmed orders.
-The main objective of ChooseEat is to manage the details of Food items, Categories, Customer, orders, Confirm orders.
-It manages all the information about Food Items, Payments, Confirm orders.
-The project is totally built at the administrative end and thus only the administrator is guaranteed access to add restaurants to reduce disciplinary actions.
-The purpose of the project is to build an application program to reduce the manual work for managing the Food Item, Category, Payment, Customer.
-It tracks all the details about the Customer, Order, Confirms Order.
+Because the project is entirely administrative, only the administrator has access to add eateries, which helps to limit disciplinary measures.
+The goal of the project is to create an application software that will minimise the amount of time spent manually handling food items, categories, payments, and customers.
+It keeps track of all the information about the customer, the order, and the confirmation of the order.

-Functionalities provided by ChooseEat are as follows
+The following are some of ChooseEat's features:

-  ● Provides the searching facilities based on various factors.
-Such as Food Item,Customer, Order, Confirm Order.
+Provides search capabilities based on a variety of criteria.
+Food Item, Customer, Order, Confirm Order, and so forth.

-  ● Shows the information and description of the Food Item, Customer.
+Shows the customer's details and description for the Food Item.

-  ● To increase the efficiency of managing the Food Item, Category.
+To improve the efficiency of the Food Item, Category management.

-  ● Editing, adding, and updating of Records is improved which results in proper resource management of Food Item data.
+The ability to edit, add, and update records has been increased, resulting in better resource management of Food Item data.
 ![Screenshot (1744)](https://user-images.githubusercontent.com/86602285/144219641-ef9b3dc0-88c6-48ab-86fe-49c43e1be5e5.png)

 ![Screenshot (1745)](https://user-images.githubusercontent.com/86602285/144220418-97bd9d8d-6270-426a-90c2-e7da91ca911c.png)